 As you might expect, he hit the permafrost running.
-Renaming his see the “Diocese of the Aleutians and North America” (rather than “…and Alaska”), he traveled across the continent, consecrating a church or two here, authorizing a seminary there, and in general establishing and strengthening the Orthodox faith.
-Quite understandably, he is referred to as the “Apostle to America.”
-He did so well here that he was recalled to Russia and sent to Yaroslavl, at the time a bustling metropolis of 70,000 ice-bound souls, where once again he became much beloved of the people.
+Renaming his see the “Diocese of the Aleutians and North America” (rather than “…and Alaska”), he traveled across the continent, consecrating churches here, authorizing seminaries there, and in general establishing and strengthening the Orthodox faith.
+Understandably, he is called “Apostle to America.”
+He did so well there that he was recalled to Russia and sent to Yaroslavl, at the time a bustling metropolis of 70,000 ice-bound souls, where once again he won the people’s love.

 After the February Revolution, he was made Patriarch of Moscow and All Russia, a title that had lain dormant since Peter the Great abolished it in 1721 (he was called “great” for some other reason).
 He was immediately impressed with the enormity of the October Revolution and Civil War.
 The Bolsheviks wasted no time attempting to destroy the Orthodox Church, and when that didn’t work, attempting to subvert it through the “Living Church” movement.
 Stuck between speaking out against the godless, ecclesiocidal regime on the one horn, and protecting his clergy by having them lay low on the other horn, he carefully threaded a way which in retrospect was deemed not only acceptable but worthy of sainthood.
 (Some thought him too accommodating of the Soviets, but few of them ended up being declared saints, so determine your desired salinity level there.)

 The strain eventually broke his health, and two-thirds of the way through a triple recitation of the prayer, “Glory to thee, O Lord, glory to thee,” he entered into his rest.
 His funeral/laying-in-state was attended by millions, and he was glorified by the Moscow Patriarchate in 1989.